West Hampden Avenue / US 285 and South Sheridan Boulevard

 Denver, Colorado

 Greater Denver's eighth mall-type shopping hub originated with BEAR VALLEY CENTER, a 91,000 square foot strip complex dedicated in mid-1959.
-This retail venue was built on a 32.5-acre site.
+The retail venue was built on a 32.5-acre site.
 This was located 11.2 miles southwest of the Colorado Capitol, in a section of Denver City-County known as Bear Valley.

 Inn, Dolly Madison Ice Cream Shoppe and a Duckwall's 5 & 10.

-By late 1965, a fully-enclosed mall was being added.
+By June 1965, a fully-enclosed mall was being added.
 Also built by the Mortgage Investments Company, it was to encompass 382,000 leasable square feet and house eighteen stores and services.
-Denver's Piel, Slater, Small & Spenst firm designed the new mall at BEAR VALLEY CENTER.
+Denver's Piel, Slater, Small & Spenst firm designed the structure.

 BEAR VALLEY CENTER, which now enveloped 342,700 leasable square feet and fifty-three retail spaces, was acquired by Dallas-based P.O'B. Montgomery & Company in June 2003.
 In 2011, the remaining 7,400 square foot section of the mall was razed.
 The existing King Soopers was expanded into its area, with the newly-renovated (100,000 square foot) store holding its grand opening in May 2012.